Charadrius melodus Ord, 1824 observed in Canada by Steven McGrath via iNaturalist

 If data are LEGO bricks, then metadata are the shiny box and instructions.
 They enable users to discover your dataset and assess its relevance for their particular needs, so it pays off investing some time providing them.

-Any information you provide here will be visible on the resource homepage and bundled together with your data when you publish.
-Metadata are expressed in the GBIF EML Profile standard and can also be downloaded as a Rich Text Format (RTF) file.
+NOTICE: The GBIF EML Profile can also be downloaded as a Rich Text Format (RTF) file using the Upload button.
 The latter can serve as a draft manuscript describing the dataset (a “Data Paper“), which can be submitted for peer-review to a Pensoft open-access journal such as the Biodiversity Data Journal, Phytokeys, Zookeys, Biorisk, Neobiota or Nature Conservation.

 6. Publish

-At this stage, you are all set to publish!
-Go to your resource overview page > Published Versions and click Publish.
-The IPT will now generate your data as Darwin Core, combine it with the metadata and package it as a standardized zip-file called a “Darwin Core Archive“.
+During the publication process, the Canadensys IPT will generate your data as Darwin Core, combine it with the metadata and package it as a standardized zip-file called a Darwin Core Archive.

-Congratulations, you just published your dataset to the world!
-It is now listed on the repository homepage and you can share and link to it via: https://data.canadensys.net/ipt/resource?r=dataset-shortname.
-This would be a good time to notify any regional or thematic network you are involved in, such as VertNet, the Consortium of Northeastern Herbaria or the Entomological Society of Canada.
+You can now notify any regional or thematic network you are involved in, such as VertNet, the Consortium of Northeastern Herbaria or the Entomological Society of Canada.

 7. Register with GBIF